 Home > Living With CRPS/RSD

 CRPS/RSD is a life-altering chronic condition.
 Living with CRPS/RSD offers many challenges to those who are affected by it.
-Challenges include difficulties with diagnosis, coping strategies after diagnosis, caregiver concerns, differences in the problems faced by adults and youths, insurance, workman’s compensation and other issues.
+Challenges include difficulties with diagnosis, coping strategies after diagnosis, caregiver concerns, differences in the problems faced by adults and youth, insurance, workers’ compensation and other issues.

 What is always at the forefront of any discussion of CRPS/RSD is that it is a condition characterized by one of the most severe levels of pain – 42 out of a possible 50 on the McGill University Pain Scale.

-But the goal that RSDSA keeps in sight is to help patients function better and live a fulfilling life while living with pain and disability.
+But the goal that RSDSA keeps in sight is to help patients function better and live a fulfilling life.

 A small percentage of those with CRPS/RSD are not able to achieve that objective.
 Sometimes the result is that they take their own lives.
 It is important to note that suicides are almost always the result of complex issues beyond the fact of physical pain.
 But, given this reality, we also make resources available for suicide prevention and aftermath.